Provide Communities a better way to get the most reliable, affordable and fastest internet serving them well into the future.

 Community Owned Fiber Optic Network

-Hometown Fiber’s work with Willmar started with our response to an RFP, similar to Sturgeon Bay’s.
+Hometown Fiber’s work with Willmar started with our response to an RFP.
 Following conversations with respondents, the city conducted extensive interviews with communities and broadband infrastructure companies throughout the country.
-While what’s called open fiber networks are successful in other parts of the country (Utah, Ohio, California) the concept is new in Minnesota.
+While what’s called open access fiber networks are successful in other parts of the country (Utah, Ohio, California) the concept is new in Minnesota.

 Willmar realized the value of Hometown Fiber’s proposal to bring an individual, directly connected fiber optic network to the community.
 The proprietary network design, construction and neutral operations mean people get choice as internet service providers compete for customers.
 Since nearly the entire community, population 21,015, has cable modem service and does not qualify for grants.
 Bonds will fund the project.